hyphacoop/ics-testnets/private-testnet/README.md

 ### Status

+* 2022-10-11: The genesis file has been updated with the CCV states from the provider chain
 * 2022-10-07: Proposal 13 (_Create the pepper consumer chain_) has passed in the provider chain
 * 2022-10-05: The genesis file has been initialized